Latte: Latent Diffusion Transformer for Video Generation: Introduction

 \section{Introduction}

-Diffusion models \citep{ho2020denoising, song2020score, song2020denoising} are powerful deep generative models for various tasks in content creation, including image-to-image generation \citep{meng2021sdedit, zhao2022egsde, saharia2022palette, parmar2023zero}, text-to-image generation \citep{Zhou_2023_CVPR, rombach2022high, zhou2022towards, ruiz2023dreambooth, zhang2023adding}, and 3D object generation \citep{wang2023score, Chen_2023_ICCV, zhou20213d, shue20233d}, etc. Compared to these successful applications in images, generating high-quality videos still faces significant challenges, which can be primarily attributed to the intricate and high-dimensional nature of videos that encompass complex spatio-temporal information within high-resolution frames.
+Diffusion models \cite{ho2020denoising, song2020score, song2020denoising} are powerful deep generative models for many tasks in content creation, including image-to-image generation \cite{meng2021sdedit, zhao2022egsde, saharia2022palette, parmar2023zero}, text-to-image generation \cite{Zhou_2023_CVPR, rombach2022high, zhou2022towards, ruiz2023dreambooth, zhang2023adding}, and 3D object generation \cite{wang2023score, Chen_2023_ICCV, zhou20213d, shue20233d}.
+Compared to these successful applications in images, generating high-quality videos still faces significant challenges, which can be primarily attributed to the intricate and high-dimensional nature of videos that encompass complex spatio-temporal information within high-resolution frames.

-Simultaneously, researchers have unveiled the significance of revolutionizing backbones in the success of diffusion models \citep{nichol2021improved, peebles2023scalable, bao2023all}.
-The U-Net \citep{ronneberger2015u}, which relies on Convolutional Neural Networks (CNNs), has held a prominent position in image and video generation works \citep{ho2022video, dhariwal2021diffusion}.
-Conversely, on the one hand, DiT \citep{peebles2023scalable} and U-ViT \citep{bao2023all} adapt the architecture of ViT \citep{dosovitskiy2020image} into diffusion models for image generation and achieves great performance.
+The significant role backbone models play in the success of diffusion models has also been investigated \cite{nichol2021improved, peebles2023scalable, bao2023all}.
+The U-Net \cite{ronneberger2015u}, which relies on Convolutional Neural Networks (CNNs), has held a prominent position in image and video generation works \cite{ho2022video, dhariwal2021diffusion}.
+In comparison, DiT \cite{peebles2023scalable} and U-ViT \cite{bao2023all} adopt the architecture of ViT \cite{dosovitskiy2020image} in diffusion models for image generation and achieve great performance.
 Moreover, DiT has demonstrated that the inductive bias of U-Net is not crucial for the performance of latent diffusion models.
-On the other hand, attention-based architectures \citep{vaswani2017attention} present an intuitive option for capturing long-range contextual relationships in videos.
+On the other hand, attention-based architectures \cite{vaswani2017attention} present an intuitive option for capturing long-range contextual relationships in videos.
 Therefore, a very natural question arises: \textit{Can Transformer-based latent diffusion models enhance the generation of realistic videos?}